Writing for Script & Screen MA (Online)

 You will gain the professional skills needed to compete as a writer in the screen industries, including how to write treatments, create pitch decks, develop characters and setting, and pitch your ideas professionally and successfully.

-By the time you graduate, you will be equipped with everything you need to confidently present your work to the highest levels of the screen industries.
+By the time you graduate, you will be equipped with everything you need to excel in your chosen area of the screen industries.

 Modules